martinrichardson123456/GettingAndCleaningData_Week4_ProgrammingAssignment/README.md

 - Neither one of these data sets have descriptive column names; they are V1, V2, ..., V561.
 The columns for these data sets have descriptive names applied to them, which are found in the 'features.txt' file, whose contents is stored under the 'features' argument (mentioned above) passed to the 'run_analysis()' function.
-  [This fulfils part 4 of the assignment instructions stated above.]
+  [This almost entirely fulfils part 4 of the assignment instructions stated above, although some minor additions to completely fulfil this requirement are made later.]

 - These two data sets are then combined together, with the rows for the 'train' group first, followed by the rows for the 'test' group.
   [This fulfils part 1 of the assignment instructions stated above.]

 - This assignment is only interested in measurements of the means and standard deviations of the various quantities recorded in the study.
 Since the columns/variables now have descriptive names rather than V1, V2 and so on, any columns whose name features the string 'mean()' or 'std()' are extracted and stored in separate data frames (the rest of the columns are discarded).
-[This fulfils part 3 of the assignment instructions stated above.]
+  [This fulfils part 2 of the assignment instructions stated above.]

 - Each volunteer/subject is given an ID number; since there are 30 subjects, this ranges from 1, 2, ..., 30.
   There were 21 subjects in the 'train' group and 9 in the 'test' group.
 The corresponding subject ID numbers